branneman/status-page/readme.md

 You probably want to write custom topics which collect the status of service components you value.
 Topics are located in `src/topics/`, they are updated on interval from `src/topics/index.rkt`.
-Any `*.json` file located in the `data/topics/` directory will be loaded during html generation, you could even have another program automatically update files in there.

 Next, you'll want to customise the UX to match your company/service: